All Episodes

 And here we are a year later.

-And not only is there no evidence of Trump Russia collusion, we do have evidence of a lot of collusion.
+And not only is there no evidence of Trump-Russia collusion, we do have evidence of a lot of collusion.

-The collusion between Strzok and James Comey to write an exoneration before any investigation, and now we know that Loretta Lynch knew about this way before Hillary Clinton was even interviewed.
+And now we know that Loretta Lynch knew about this way before Hillary Clinton was even interviewed.

 Well, that sounds like collusion to me.

-Then a Hillary Clinton bought and paid for phony Russian dossier with salacious details that even fusion GPS didn't even try to verify.
+Then a Hillary Clinton bought and paid for phony Russian dossier with salacious details that even Fusion GPS didn't even try to verify.

-They tried to use that so they could influence and rig the general election against Donald Trump, but even worse, they went and used this phony, unsubstantiated information, false information, Russia propaganda bought and paid for by one party to sabotage another party.
+But even worse, they went and used this phony, unsubstantiated information, false information, Russia propaganda, bought and paid for by one party to sabotage another party.

-And you're wondering why I am calling this deep state gate, state-sponsored sabotage.
+And you're wondering why I am calling this deep stategate, state-sponsored sabotage, because that's exactly what it was from the get-go.

 It's unbelievable.